 Exercise 2: Multiple Choice

-Instruction: Choose the correct sentence according to the use of the imperfect past tense or the simple past tense in each context.
+Instruction: Choose the correct sentence according to the use of the imperfect past tense or the preterite past tense in each context.

 1.

-Error: 'jugué' is in simple past, it is not used for habitual actions; the imperfect 'jugaba' should be used.
+Error: 'jugué' is in preterite, it is not used for habitual actions; the imperfect 'jugaba' should be used.

-Error: 'fui' is in simple past indicating a punctual action, but the action is habitual; the imperfect 'era' should be used.
+Error: 'fui' is in preterite indicating a punctual action, but the action is habitual; the imperfect 'era' should be used.

 2.

-Error: 'tomaban' (imperfect) indicates habitual action, but here it is a punctual event; the simple past 'tomaron' should be used.
+Error: 'tomaban' (imperfect) indicates a habitual action, but here it is a punctual event; the preterite 'tomaron' should be used.

-Error: 'explicaba' (imperfect) indicates action in progress, but here it is a punctual event; the simple past 'explicó' should be used.
+Error: 'explicaba' (imperfect) indicates an action in progress, but here it is a punctual event; the preterite 'explicó' should be used.

 3.

-Error: 'sonaba' (imperfect) indicates ongoing action, but the phone rang at a specific moment; the simple past 'sonó' should be used.
+Error: 'sonaba' (imperfect) indicates an ongoing action, but the phone rang at a specific moment; the preterite 'sonó' should be used.

-Error: 'estudié' (simple past) indicates finished action, but here it is an ongoing action; the imperfect 'estudiaba' should be used.
+Error: 'estudié' (preterite) indicates a finished action, but here it is an ongoing action; the imperfect 'estudiaba' should be used.

 4.